VTimofeenko/hypr-which-key/README.md

 - [ ] Nix modules (checks?)
 - [ ] A proper UI instead of horrible echo-into-bemenu hack
 - [ ] Gif of project
+- [ ] Add "show all shortcuts" mode